a-poor/wails-react-template/README.md

-# README
+# wails-react-template

 ## About

-About your template
+A simple [Wails v2](https://wails.io) template for React, using TypeScript.

 ## Live Development